dotnet/Silk.NET/documentation/proposals/Proposal - Project Governance, Bindings Expansion and Ownership.md

     1. An API existing in the multimedia and/or compute space, or aiding in the creation of applications making use of such APIs.
     2. Used as a dependency by a Working Group approved HLU, Silk.NET core functionality, or a Silk.NET core binding.
     3. An API developed by a multi-vendor standards team/body, or an API with notable industry presence otherwise implemented by multiple vendors and/or developed in collaboration with those vendors.
-2. The C API being bound to **must** have open-source headers that do not preclude the automated transformation to C# bindings without undue licensing provisions inflicted on users of such transformations.
+2. The C API being bound to **must** have headers licensed such that the automated transformation to C# bindings is allowed without undue licensing provisions inflicted on users of such transformations.

+A Core Binding **shall** retain its Core Binding status for the entire lifetime of a major version cycle as defined in [4].

 All Khronos and DirectX APIs meet both requirements 1.1 and 1.3.
 OpenAL also meets this requirement based on its historical development.
 GLFW and SDL both meet these rqeuirements today given that the Windowing HLU requires both of them in 2.X, their continued status as "core binding" is dependent on what the final implementation of the Windowing 3.0 proposal [5] uses.